CENG502-Projects/CENG502-Spring2023/Keles/Readme.md

 ## 3.3.
 Results

 There are two metrics we are interested in this project, one is number of FLOPs and the other is how much accuracy can we maintain from the original model.
-We have reduced the number of FLOPs by %a.aa.
+We have reduced the number of FLOPs by %17 to %40 for different values of r and r'.
 We think that we can further reduce the number of FLOPs by optimizing our implementation.

 ![image](https://github.com/CanKeles5/CENG502-Spring2023/assets/52157220/06fb0338-ad23-4af8-b757-00802f353436)
 Table 1.
 Results from the paper.
 Source [1].